cloudkick/whiskey/README.md

 * Each test file is run in a separate process
 * Support for a test file timeout
-* Support for a "failfast mode" (runner exits after a first failure)
+* Support for a "failfast mode" (runner exits after a first failure / timeout)
-* setUp / tearDown methods support
+* setUp / tearDown function support
-* Support for a global initialization file / function which is run before all the tests
+* Support for a global initialization function which is run once before all the tests
+* Support for a test initialization function which is run before running the tests in a test file
 * Nicely formatted output (colors!)

 TODO